top of page

 Unit No: Boy Troop 58

-• Return all the Health Documents together, ideally staple them together and return
+• Return all the Health Documents together, stapled if possible.

 • Schedule your appointment with your Family Doctor and complete Part C of the Health Form before May of this year